Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 this checkpoint should probably be more than just a warp locator as well, since we could use multiple things to set a checkpoint location

+TODO: actually implement some helpful console things
+    also, make it where we have a separate console for the program and editor generally, and one that lets us execute things in the context of the level script even just being able to warp between levels or set game state variables would be handy